DougHaber/gqrx-remote/README.md

 By default, the tests will create and use a mock server, unless port 7356 is use, in which case it will assume a real Gqrx instance is running, and test against that.
 The default location for a server can overriden by passing the environment variables `GQRX_REMOTE_TEST_HOST` and `GQRX_REMOTE_TEST_PORT` to the tests.

-By default, the tests will create and use a mock server.
-A real Gqrx instance can be tested against by passing the environment variables `GQRX_REMOTE_TEST_HOST` and `GQRX_REMOTE_TEST_PORT` to the tests.

 # Setting up Gqrx